 For the current financial year, which ends March 31, 2011, Mitsubishi expects to produce 9,000 units of its i-MiEV electric vehicle, as well as its sister models, the Peugeot iOn and Citroen C-Zero.
 Mitsubishi said that it intends to export 5,000 i-MiEVs, including models built for PSA/Peugeot-Citroen SA, during this time period.

 Meanwhile, the market in Japan will receive the remaining 4,000 units.
-A Mitsubishi spokesman said that for the 2011-2012 financial year, production will be increased to 18,000; and for 2012-2013, it will be raised even further to 40,000.
+A Mitsubishi spokesman said that for the 2011 to 2012 financial year, production will be increased to 18,000; and for 2012 to 2013, it will be raised even further to 40,000.
 The battery-powered minicar is slated to make its arrival in the US in late 2011.

 Last week, Mitsubishi’s factory in Mizushima, Japan, has started production of its European-spec i-MiEV, along with the iOn and C-Zero.
 Since last year, Mitsubishi has been building and selling the Japan-spec i-MiEV.

-The European-spec i-MiEV will start selling this December in 14 countries including Germany, France, the UK, and Spain.
+The European-spec i-MiEV will start selling this December in 14 countries including Germany, France, the United Kingdom, and Spain.
 The features added to the i-MiEV for the European market include electronic stability control, a different front and rear bumper design, and a re-arranged center stack.

-Mitsubishi claims that on a single electric charge, the i-MiEV can run for 150km (about 93 miles).
-According to the Mitsubishi spokesman, it’s still too early to predict the breakdown of the projected retail compared to the lease sales of its i-MiEV in Europe but that it anticipates that fleet sales will be higher than private sales shortly after its launch.
+Mitsubishi claims that on a single electric charge, the i-MiEV can run for 150 km (about 93 miles).
+According to the Mitsubishi spokesman, it is still too early to predict the breakdown of the projected retail compared to the lease sales of its i-MiEV in Europe but that it anticipates that fleet sales will be higher than private sales shortly after its launch.